 - Copy and store the key in a secure location for your future reference.
-This key is required as an accessToken in OpsRamp configuration.
+This key is required as an accessToken for configuration.

-- Important: The API key in the user interface is displayed only once.
-If you lose the key, you need to regenerate a new one.
+- Note that the API key in the user interface is displayed only once.
+If you lose the key, you need to regenerate a new key.

 Set a validity period for the API key.
 Select Never Expires if you want the key to be valid forever or select Expires On and set a date to provide a certain validity period for the key.